CHEMeDATA/ResearchObjectFinder/README.md

 # ResearchObjectFinder
-develop method to identify chemistry objects (CO) within archive files
+Develop method to identify chemistry objects (CO) within archive files

 ## Chemistry objects
 This is a tentative list of objects and relations.